dataiku/dataiku-contrib/pipedrive-import/README.md

 ## Credits

-This plugin uses the [awesome-slugify](https://github.com/dimka665/awesome-slugify) library from Dmitry Voronin.
+This plugin uses the [unidecode](https://pypi.python.org/pypi/Unidecode) library from Tomaz Solc, and an adapted version of the [unicode-slugify](https://pypi.python.org/pypi/unicode-slugify) from Jeff Balogh, Dave Dash.

 ## Need help?